spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/stnode.rst

 datamodels codebase.
 Instead, they are dynamically generated from the schema files defined in the RAD schema package.
 The reason for this is that the schema files are treated as the "truth" for how the data should be stored rather than any Python code.
-The dynamically generate object types are a way to facilitate this without massive code duplication.
+The dynamically generated object types are a way to facilitate this without massive code duplication.
 This of course means that issues concerning the stnode objects such as schema violations can be difficult to debug, without an understanding of the schema files and their connection with